What a strange time and place I live in, where I can choose who to pay for my electricity.

 Cool.
 Here’s August 6th, where I killed the AirCon completely during peak time:

 As expected, a sharp decrease in usage during times when the cost was highest, then a sharp increase when I kicked it back on when prices were already retreating to normal off-peak levels.
 When all was said and done, the cost for a day where I used roughly the same amount of power as the control was cut by ~90%.
-Oh, and my expected monthly account recharge happened on this day too, but hat will become important later.
+Oh, and my expected monthly account recharge happened on this day too, but more on that later.

 Ok, this all makes sense.
 Use less stuff when cost of stuff is high = pay less money for stuff.
 But turning your AirCon off in Texas during the hottest part of the day?
 Decidedly sub-optimal.
 What I can do instead is set it to 78F (26C), which is, of course, that magic number that some “Federal Guideline” states.
 So I did that the following day.